brevityinmotion/goodfaith/README.md

 * __-h, --help__ : Provides syntax information for usage.
 * __-i, --inputfile__ : The location and filename of the URL input file.
 Only use this argument when not passing URLs as stdin.
 * __-o, --outputdir__ : The location of the output directory.
 If the folder does not already exist, it will be created.
 If no output directory is provided, no output files will be generated and the only output will be printed to the console via stdout.
+* __-t, --type__ : The type of output to stdout for further processing.
+Valid output type values are: full_url, base_url, or domain. - If argument is undefined, it will default to full URLs.")
 * __-v, --verbose__ : Output additional details to the console (statistics, errors, and progress).
 This mode should not be used if passing the stdout to another tool and is best utilized for troubleshooting.
 * __-q, --quiet__ : Only output the URLs to the console/stdout to support bash piping.
 This mode already defaults to true if verbose is not set although can be explicitly defined.
 * __-b, --bulk__ : Generate bulk scope files for public programs from major platforms.
 Valid platforms include: [hackerone, bugcrowd, intigriti, yeswehack, federacy, hackenproof].
 The data is generated from the amazing bounty targets project (https://github.com/arkadiyt/bounty-targets-data) by Arkadiy Tetelman!